Siege of Jacob's Ford: Plans and tactics

-After Baldwin refused both bribes, Saladin turned his attention away from the uprisings in northern Syria and focused on Jacob’s Ford and the Castle of Chastelet.
-He was fully aware that any further bargaining or negotiations would only be in vain and that the more time he wasted, the more time Baldwin would have to complete his massive fortification.
+After Baldwin IV refused both bribes, Saladin turned his attention away from the uprisings in northern Syria and focused on Jacob's Ford and the Castle of Chastelet.
+He was fully aware that any further bargaining or negotiations would only be in vain and that the more time he wasted, the more time Baldwin IV would have to complete his massive fortification.
 In 1179, only a few months after construction of Chastelet began, Saladin summoned a large Muslim army to march southeast towards Jacob’s Ford.
 The plan was simple: lay siege to the castle and its inhabitants before any reinforcements from Jerusalem or any of its neighboring territories could arrive.

-Baldwin, on the other hand, was situated at Tiberias, a province situated on the Sea of Galilee, approximately a half day’s march from Jacob’s Ford.
+Baldwin IV of Jerusalem, on the other hand, was situated at Tiberias, a province situated on the Sea of Galilee, approximately a half day's march from Jacob's Ford.
+Tiberias was 65–75 km away by road or path.
 If any attack were to befall his project, reinforcements would be able to arrive relatively quickly.
 Moreover, the fortification at Jacob’s Ford, at least what was completed of it, was relatively strong and was likely able to hold out until relief could arrive in case of siege.
 As one Crusades author asserts and inquisitively asks, "[t]he siege was effectively a race – could the Muslims crack the stronghold's defenses before the Latin forces arrived?"